citros-garden/gal_orbits/citros_template/notebooks/README.md

 In the current repository 'gal_orbits', batch 'galactic orbits_1' contains the simulation results for the orbits of globular star cluster **NGC 6316**, calculated for 5 cases of slightly different masses of the Galaxy disk.

-These notebooks aim to demonstrate the capabilities of the **citros_data_analysis package** and how it can be applied to real data.
+These notebooks aim to demonstrate the capabilities of the **Data Analysis package** and how it can be applied to real data.

 ## Batch format